Skip To Content

 Installation

-Install beacons according to the beacon placement plan.
+Install beacons according to the beacon placement plan, either manually or by using the Generate Beacon Placement Plan tool.
 Mount the beacons on walls, ceilings, or other structures to ensure that they are securely attached.
 Consider the following best practices when installing beacons:

-• Placement—Mount beacons above head level on walls or the ceiling, ideally 3 to 4 meters (10 to 13 feet) above the floor.
-Whenever possible, place all beacons at the same height.
+• Placement—Whenever possible, maintain consistent mounting height across the deployment, ideally 3 to 4 meters (10 to 13 feet) above the floor.
+Place all beacons at or as close as possible to the same height.

 • Mounting—Use double-sided tape on smooth, clean surfaces to avoid fallen or misplaced beacons.

-• Obstructions—Don't place beacons near fire extinguishers, metal constructs, televisions, and other obstructing or signal-interfering structures and objects.
+• Obstructions—Avoid placing beacons near fire extinguishers, HVAC ducts, elevator shafts, large metal infrastructure, televisions, and other obstructing or signal-interfering structures and objects.

-• Recording locations—Record the location and attributes of each beacon on the map.
+• Recording locations—Record the location and attributes of each beacon on the map following beacon deployment and configuration.
 For more information about how you can use the IPS Setup app to create, modify, or delete a beacon on the map, refer to the Beacon deployment operations topic.

 Configuration